 The solution to this “disorientation” and social disintegration involved the return of the displaced to their original homelands.
 Yet, neither the U.S. nor the GVN wanted to pursue that course of action, fearing that once back in their hamlets-of-origin, the peasants would again fall under the sway of the Vietcong, who would acquire new recruits, taxes, and supplies – all the ingredients necessary to prolong the insurgency.
 So the refugees were forced to remain in “secure” GVN areas.
 If any of them tried to return home, ARVN and U.S. units forced them back to the camps and shantytowns.

 Inevitably, the Vietcong found fertile recruiting grounds in the refugee camps, urban slums, and roadside shantytowns.
 Vietcong cadre won the hearts and minds of their listeners not by preaching Communist dogma or complex Maoist theory, but by speaking the language of the peasantry.
 Communist recruiters portrayed themselves as the protectors of rural life.
-Ironically, the Communist revolutionaries became conservatives, who would fight to ensure the return of the refugees to their former homes.
+Ironically, the Communist revolutionaries became conservatives, who promised to fight for the return of the refugees to their former homes.
 This was something the GVN would not and could not promise.
 The appeal of this one, simple Communist pledge was profound.
 The desire to return home was the single greatest aspiration of the majority of South Vietnamese refugees.
 One refugee said to an American interviewer, “Our most ardent wish is to be able to go back to the village.”
-A 68-year old former farmer confided to a Rand interviewer that he did not care who won the war, “I just want peace, so I can move back to my village….”
+A 68-year-old former farmer confided to a Rand interviewer that he did not care who won the war, “I just want peace, so I can move back to my village….”
 A 75-year-old male refugee told an American reporter, “American soldiers burned down everything I had…my house, my haystack, my garden, 46 coconut trees, I miss my home very much….”

 The Vietcong assured the refugees that with their support they would put a stop to the peasantry’s exploitation by GVN officials and the urban elite.
-On a more personal level, the Vietcong promised that when the Front won the war – the hated Americans would leave the country, sons drafted into the ARVN would return home, daughters forced into prostitution would no longer have to sell their bodies, and the peasants would receive land – free land.
+On a more personal level, the Vietcong promised that when the National Liberation Front won the war – the hated Americans would leave the country, sons drafted into the ARVN would return home, daughters forced into prostitution would no longer have to sell their bodies, and the peasants would receive land – free land.
 The Vietcong told the refugees that the victorious Resistance would end the disorder gripping the South, restore the country’s social and political unity, and bring an end to government corruption.
 Communist agitators portrayed the U.S. and GVN as agents of disunity and disintegration, which the refugees knew to be true.
 They had experienced the disintegration of their own lives as a result of U.S. or GVN military actions.
 Ultimately, the Vietcong suggested that if the refugees joined their movement, they would be able to strike back at those who had overturned their lives.
 This last pledge tapped into a huge reservoir of peasant anger – an anger no power could contain.

 New York Times, “U.S. Agency Scores 2 War Programs,” Neil Sheehan, October 12, 1967.